Satyendra Nath Bose: Legacy

 Bosons, a class of elementary subatomic particles in particle physics were named by Dirac after Satyendra Nath Bose to commemorate his contributions to science.

-Soviet Nobel laureate Lev Landau kept a list of names of physicists which he ranked on a logarithmic scale of productivity ranging from 1 to 5.
+Soviet Nobel laureate Lev Landau kept a list of names of physicists which he ranked on up to 5 on a logarithmic scale of productivity with lower numbers being more productive.
 Albert Einstein was ranked 0.5.
 Landau awarded a rank of 1 to Bose along with the founding fathers of quantum mechanics, Niels Bohr, Werner Heisenberg, Paul Dirac and Erwin Schrödinger, and others.
 Landau ranked himself as a 2.5 but later promoted to a 2.

 Although seven Nobel Prizes were awarded for research related to S N Bose's concepts of the boson, Bose–Einstein statistics and Bose–Einstein condensate, Bose himself was not awarded the Nobel Prize.

 In his book The Scientific Edge, physicist Jayant Narlikar observed:

 SN Bose's work on particle statistics (c.
 1922), which clarified the behaviour of photons (the particles of light in an enclosure) and opened the door to new ideas on statistics of Microsystems that obey the rules of quantum theory, was one of the top ten achievements of 20th century Indian science and could be considered in the Nobel Prize class.

 When Bose himself was once asked that question, he replied, "I have got all the recognition I deserve."

 One of the main academic buildings of University of Rajshahi, the No 1 science building has been named after him.

 The 4 June 2022 Google Doodle featured Bose, on the 98th anniversary of his sending his work to Einstein.